2020-21 SLEQ-UG KEY FINDINGS

 HKU conducts institutional surveys on students’ learning experiences for undergraduates (SLEQ-UG) on an annual basis.
-The survey data provide evidence-informed support for teaching and learning quality assurance and enhancement.
-First, second, and final year undergraduate students were invited to participate in the SLEQ-UG.
-In the 2019-20 SLEQ-UG, a total of 5200 undergraduate students participated in the survey exercise.
+The survey findings inform evidence-informed support for teaching and learning quality assurance and enhancement.
+All undergraduate students at their first, second, and final years of studies were invited to participate in the SLEQ-UG.
+A total of 5601 undergraduate students (nUG1 = 2008, nUG2 = 1591, nUGF = 2002) responded to the SLEQ-UG this year.

 Highlights of Findings

-- Overall performance on Achievement of Educational Aims, Teaching and Learning Environment, and Overall Satisfaction has been largely steady across years, with moderate increases among final-year students (Figure 1).
+- The overall profiles of Achievement of Educational Aims, Teaching and Learning Environment, and Overall Satisfaction continued to demonstrate a largely upward trend over the years (Figure 1).

-- Over 75% of final-year respondents had positive perceptions of their learning experiences in relation to Internationalisation, Interdisciplinarity, Innovation, and Impact (the University’s 3+1 Is Strategy) as a result of their university studies.
+- Students’ learning experiences in relation to Internationalisation, Interdisciplinarity, Innovation, and Impact were perceived positively by over 75% of the final-year respondents upon their university studies.

 Detailed results at the institutional, Faculty, and curriculum levels are available at the online Institutional Survey Reports System (ISRS), which allows Faculties to generate survey reports at various levels and make comparisons across years.
 All academic and administrative staff with access rights could directly access the System after logging on to the HKU Portal account (HKU Portal > Self Service > Teaching and Learning > Institutional Survey Reports > View Reports).
 Detailed instructions on using the System are available in the User Manual, downloadable here.